OSGeo/proj-datumgrid/CONTRIBUTING.md

 The second value (`proj_grid_name`) describe the grid name as effectively found in the PROJ grid package.
 This may be the same value as original_grid_name, or another one
 The third value (`proj_grid_format`) describe the grid format: NTv2 or GTX The fourth value (`proj_method`) describes the type of grid: `hgridshift` for horizontal shift grids or `vgridshift` for vertical shift grids
 The fifth value (`inverse_direction`) may be 0 or 1.
 1 means that the actual grid in the PROJ grid package operates in the reverse direction as the record in grid_transformation.
-This is always the case for .gtx files
 The sixth value (`package_name`) should be the PROJ package grid where the grid is located: `proj-datumgrid-europe`, `proj-datumgrid-north-america`, `proj-datumgrid-oceania`
 Other values should be set to NULL.